 Today, there are many options as it relates to birth control.
 From pills to patches, injections and implantable devices, picking the right option can be difficult.
 The best way to ensure you select the option that is best suited to your needs is to consult with your OB-GYN.

-Our providers at Mesbah OB-GYN can provide you with information, and make a recommendation for a contraceptive that matches your goals and lifestyle.
-Learn more about each type of birth control option and call our gynecology office in Garden City, NY to schedule your appointment today.
+Our gynecologists at Mesbah OB-GYN can provide you with information, and make a recommendation for a contraceptive that matches your goals and lifestyle.
+Schedule a consultation at our gynecology office to learn more about your birth control options including IUDs.